 Sleep is an integral key to your overall well being.
 If you don’t get enough sleep, your body may not have enough energy to properly regulate your hormones.

 The release of stress hormones disrupts your hormones, worsening withdrawal symptoms.
 Even in someone who was never on the pill, stress can cause similar side effects seen in women that are pre-menopausal or have low testosterone.

 Working out reduces stress, helps you sleep, and improves nutrient absorption.
 The right type of exercise can be a significant player in balancing hormones.
 Don’t do lengthy exercise.
 A recent study showed that large amounts of cortisol reduce testosterone levels.
 Cortisone release is most significant past the 30 minute mark of an exercise routine.
 By keeping your workouts short and intense, you can keep cotrisol level low.
 We suggest an intense circuit training routine using heavy weights and good form, 3 times a week.
 If that’s not your cup of tea, yoga is a fantastic exercise alternative for hormone balance.

 Reduce Product Use

-If you're particularly worried about breakouts after discontinuing the pill, don't panic and overload your skin with acne products.
+If you’re particularly worried about breakouts after discontinuing the pill, don’t panic and overload your skin with acne products.
 Most of them (particularly Proactiv) may work in the short term, but can have a horrendous long-term dependence effect on your skin.
 Try washing your face only twice a day with just water.
-Use an oil like jojoba, castor, or a high quality olive for make-up removal.
-These are also excellent for moisturizing your skin and eyelashes.
-A small bottle will last you months, making it much more cost effective than chemical beauty products which can contain xenoestrogens.
+Use a high quality olive for make-up removal and coconut oil for moisturizer.
+These oils will last you months, making it much more cost effective than chemical beauty products which can contain xenoestrogens.
 Remember that less is more when it comes to your skin.